 How do I know which ones to watch?
 The best way to know which stage to be at when is to ask Steven.
-You can't lose during the last set, which often involves Anrass Brass, Voixx Bradler, and Raaber Blechbaum, who all put on awesome shows.
+You can't lose during the last set, which often involves Anrass Brass, Voixx Bradler, and

+Raaber Blechbaum, who all put on awesome shows.

-Where do I get food and tasty beverage\?
+Where do I get food and tasty beverage?
 Literally anywhere.

 What street food should I eat?
-Other than kebap, look for a vendor on the Hauptplatz who is grilling a whole pig on a spit.
+Other than kebap, look for a vendor on the Hauptplatz who is grilling something.
 Get whatever they're selling, it will be delicious.